 - Our educational resources designed , developed and used successfully within our trial.
 The ‘Yoga for Healthy Lower Backs’ book (Lotus Publishing) and the ‘Yoga for Healthy Lower Backs – Relaxations’ CD are documentary evidence of what we gave to the yoga participating students on our trial.
 (Access via this site.)

-- Buy the CD and recommend it to your students.
+- Buy the CD and recommend it to your students and friends.
 CD Sales help fund this social enterprise website.

-- Train in how to deliver research-proven, 12-week ’Yoga for Healthy Lower Backs’ courses, along with the support of the trial educational resources, such as Home Practice sequences, the book and the Relaxations CD.
+- Train in how to deliver research-proven, 12-week ‘Yoga for Healthy Lower Backs’ courses, along with the support of the trial educational resources, such as Home Practice sequences, the book and the Relaxations CD.
 The ‘Yoga for Healthy Lower Backs – Teachers’ Manual’, also produced for the trial, is available only to teachers attending one of our courses – this manual contains the 12 differing class plans allowing the poses and sequences to be introduced appropriately to newcomers to yoga (enabling them to learn to practise effectively at home).
 If the general public, health providers and GPs are seeking out this yoga, they will want to know that it is the same research-proven yoga course taught by trained yoga teachers in the same way as in our trial (and not something different).
-We need more experienced teachers throughout the UK to train in this programme.
-We are currently actively pursuing the possibility of provision of ‘Yoga for Healthy Lower Backs’ under NHS (possibly via a Community Interest Company CIC) and we will need teams of trained teachers to teach the programme.
-Our August 2012 published cost-effectiveness paper provides more evidence that it will be cost-saving for the NHS and society.
-(See our Courses for Qualified Yoga Teachers page).
+We need more experienced teachers throughout the UK to train in this programme in order to make an impact.
+We are currently actively pursuing the possibility of provision of ‘Yoga for Healthy Lower Backs’ under NHS, especially since November 2016 NICE Guideline review, as health professionals are interested in the specificity and evidence-base of this well-structured, long-term self-management course.
+Most likely scenario is self-employed teachers working in Primary Care, but ideally integrated into back pain care pathways.
+Our August 2012 published cost-effectiveness paper provides more evidence to show that it will be cost-saving for the NHS and society.
+(See our Courses for Qualified Yoga Teachers page – Main Menu Right).

 - Please contact us if you think there would be a demand for training of teachers in your locality; also if you have a real interest, along with relevant expertise, in working with us to set up and run a social enterprise company to offer NHS provision.

-- Read Testimonials from other teachers attending the YHLB Teacher Training course with Alison Trewhela in 2012.
+- Read Testimonials from other teachers attending the YHLB Teacher Training course with Alison Trewhela at the bottom of our Courses for Qualified Yoga Teachers page.
 See our Testimonials Page.

 We appreciate your support for this project and its future developments.